 Herbicide resistance greater than expected; growing concern

-Herbicide resistance is emerging as a serious and growing threat to New Zealand’s food production, with recent surveys by scientists finding half or more of arable farms and vineyards in some regions have weeds resistant to commonly used herbicides.
-AgResearch scientists, who are carrying out the first systematic approach to surveying for herbicide-resistant weeds in […]
+Herbicide resistance is emerging as a serious and growing threat to New Zealand’s food production, with recent surveys by scientists finding half or more of arable farms and vineyards in […]

 Competition concerns spook bread wheat growers

-Uncertainty over restrictive new buying practices and competition from the feed wheat industry has seen the nation’s arable growers cut back on sowing milling wheat – the wheat used for bread.
-“It’s worrying that buying practices we believe may be anti-competitive, coming at a time where growers are able to receive better prices for animal […]
+Uncertainty over restrictive new buying practices and competition from the feed wheat industry has seen the nation’s arable growers cut back on sowing milling wheat - the wheat used for […]

 Get your entries in for the Wheat Awards 2021

 How do your wheat crops look this year?
 Average, good, great?
-United Wheatgrowers, Federated Farmers and New Zealand Grain and Seed Trade Association now invite entries from growers in the annual wheat awards.
-Crops harvested in 2021 are eligible for entry in the following classes: Premium milling wheat, milling wheat, gristing wheat, feed wheat, and […]
+United Wheatgrowers, Federated Farmers and New Zealand Grain and Seed Trade Association now invite entries from growers in the […]

 A day in the life of an arable farmer…

 New Zealand’s arable industry is worth $2.1 billion each year to the economy, and earns us $260 million in export sales.
 It also employs more than 11,300 Kiwis.
-It’s a diverse sector, and a world leader in both volume and quality producing the likes of radish seed, white clover seed and carrot seed.
-But while […]
+It’s a […]